serilog/serilog-sinks-opentelemetry/DEVELOPER.md

 - The files for metrics and traces are not necessary and can be removed.

+- Reduce the access to top-level classes and enums in the binding files from "public" to "internal" (implicit), to avoid these becoming part of the sink's public API.

 Ensure that all unit tests pass before checking in the new code.

+**Current OpenTelemetry proto binding files have been generated from tag v0.19.0.**

+The OpenTelemetry proto version used in the OpenTelemetry Collector can be found in the [open-telemetry/opentelemetry-collector/Makefile](https://github.com/open-telemetry/opentelemetry-collector/blob/main/Makefile).
+Look for the `OPENTELEMETRY_PROTO_VERSION` variable definition.